kodecocodes/ios-interview/All Questions/README.md

 ### Community Engagement

-Who are your favourite iOS/Swift podcasters/authors/video creators, and why?
+Who are your favorite iOS/Swift podcasters/authors/video creators, and why?

 > I find this to be a great way to gauge someones engagement with the
 > platform and community.
 It's harder than you think to recall names in